 A Game of Thrones

 Bronn, along with his fellow sellsword Chiggen, is a patron of the inn in which Catelyn Stark calls for loyal men to help her arrest Tyrion Lannister for the attempted murder of her son.
 Bronn and Chiggen heed Catelyn's call and help escort Tyrion to the Eyrie.
-During the journey Bronn survives an attack on their party by members of a clan of the mountains and becomes closer to Tyrion, much to Catelyn's chagrin.
+During the journey Bronn survives an attack on their party by members of a clan of the mountains and becomes closer to Tyrion, to Catelyn's unease.

 Tyrion notes that Bronn and Chiggen only came to Catelyn's aid because they were sellswords and were hoping for a reward.
 During a later ambush, Chiggen is mortally wounded and Bronn discreetly finishes him off, claiming to Lady Catelyn that Chiggen died from his wounds.

 During Tyrion's trial Bronn volunteers to champion him in trial by combat and kills Ser Vardis Egen, saving Tyrion's life.
 He did so for the promise of wealth and made no secret of his motives.
-Thereafter he passes into Tyrion's service as a hired sword.
+Thereafter he enters into Tyrion's service as a hired sword.
 Prior to the Battle of the Green Fork he finds Shae for Tyrion amongst the camp followers and later takes part in the battle.
 He then accompanies Tyrion to King's Landing.

 A Clash of Kings